Competing Vortex Topologies in Iron-based Superconductors

 In realistic FeSC systems, $\delta_{so}$ can be small enough such that neither the TI limit nor the DSM limit applies.
 In this case, the aforementioned phase diagrams for both TI and DSM limits will now mix and interact with each other.
 Nonetheless, the notions of $\mu_{c0,\pm}$ and $\mu_{c1,\pm}$ remain well-defined and thus still decide the vortex topological phase boundaries even for a small $\delta_{so}$ system.
 Remarkably, as we show analytically in the SM~\cite{supplementary}, the energy range for each vortex phase, i.e., $\Delta\mu_{c0/c1}=\mu_{c0/c1,+}-\mu_{c0/c1,-}$, will get significantly enhanced by reducing the value of $\delta_{so}$.
 This fact is crucial for small-$\delta_{so}$ systems, where the Kitaev vortex phase and nodal vortex phase tend to have a finite overlap around $\mu=0$ in the phase diagram, leading to a new {\it hybrid topological vortex phase}.
 This hybrid vortex state inherits two key topological features from its parent vortex states: (i) it features a $C_4$-protected nodal dispersion along $k_z$; (ii) it hosts vMBS with a finite localization length.
 Notably, the 1D nodal bands and the vMBSs are living in different $C_4$ symmetry sectors and thus will not hybridize with each other.
 Similar Majorana-carrying gapless topological phase has also been reported in certain 1D Luttinger-liquid systems~\cite{cheng2011Majorana,zhang2018crystalline}.

 We now proceed to numerically map out the vortex topological phase diagram (VTPD) for our six-band tFeSC model in Eq.~\eqref{eq:BdG Ham} as a function of both $\mu$ and $\delta_{so}$.
-As discussed earlier, the phase boundaries are determined by $\mu_{c0,\pm}$ and $\mu_{c1,\pm}$ for a fixed $\delta_{so}$, which can be extracted by calculating the vortex mode spectrum.
+The topological phase boundaries in Fig.~\ref{fig1} are determined by $\mu_{c0,\pm}$ (orange line) and $\mu_{c1,\pm}$ (purple line) for a fixed $\delta_{so}$, which can be extracted by calculating the vortex mode spectrum.
 We therefore consider a cylindrical geometry~\cite{gygi_prb_1991} for our tFeSC model, with $k_z$ being a good quantum number and open boundary conditions imposed for in-plane directions.
-Details of vortex mode calculations are discussed in the SM~\cite{supplementary}.
-As shown in Fig.~\ref{fig3} (a) and (b), we plot the vortex mode spectrum as a function of $\mu$ with fixed $\delta_{so}=0.5$ and $k_z=\pi$ for both $|l_z|=0$ and $|l_z|=1$ sectors, respectively, where the gap closing points indicate the topological phase boundaries as defined in the insets.
-Just as we expect, the VTPD is divided into four topologically inequivalent regions, as schematically shown in Fig.~\ref{fig3} (c): (i) trivial vortex for $\mu>\mu_{c1,+}$ or $\mu<\mu_{c0,-}$; (ii) nodal vortex for $\mu_{c0,+}<\mu<\mu_{c1,+}$; (iii) hybrid vortex for $\mu_{c1,-}<\mu<\mu_{c0,+}$; (iv) Kitaev vortex for $\mu_{c0,-}<\mu<\mu_{c1,-}$.
-Further varying the value of $\delta_{so}$, we eventually obtain the complete VTPD in Fig.~\ref{fig1}.
-Just as we expect, {\it the hybrid vortex is indeed the dominating phase for tFeSC systems with small $\mu$ and $\delta_{so}$}.
+Details of numerical calculations are discussed in the SM~\cite{supplementary}.
+As shown in Fig.~\ref{fig3} (a) and (b), we plot the vortex mode spectrum as a function of $\mu$ with fixed $\delta_{so}=0.5$ and $k_z=\pi$ for both $l_z=0$ and $|l_z|=1$ sectors, respectively, where the gap closing points indicate the topological phase boundaries as defined in the insets.
+The vortex spectra with $\vert l_z\vert\ge2$ are fully gapped.
+Four topologically inequivalent regions are found to show up, as shown in Fig.~\ref{fig3} (c): (I) trivial vortex for either $\mu>\mu_{c1,+}$ or $\mu<\mu_{c0,-}$; (II) nodal vortex for $\mu_{c0,+}<\mu<\mu_{c1,+}$; (III) hybrid vortex for $\mu_{c1,-}<\mu<\mu_{c0,+}$; (IV) Kitaev vortex for $\mu_{c0,-}<\mu<\mu_{c1,-}$.
+Further varying the value of $\delta_{so}$, we eventually obtain the complete $\mu$-$\delta_{so}$ VTPD in Fig.~\ref{fig1}.
+Just as we expect, the hybrid vortex is indeed the dominating phase for clean tFeSCs with small $\mu$ and $\delta_{so}$.